 Research has established beyond doubt that Alzheimer’s dementia is a result of multiple disease processes.
 By the time symptoms appear, numerous pathologies have hampered brain function.

-The hypothesis behind EPAD suggests that early, targeted intervention focused on the very first stages of disease will be more successful.
+The hypothesis behind EPAD suggested that early, targeted intervention focused on the very first stages of disease will be more successful.
 This approach requires greater insight into the life of the brain than has ever been achieved before.
 Which disease processes are most relevant?
 What is the interaction between risk factors, disease and intervention?
 How do you find the right people to track over time?
-EPAD has been set up to find the answers.
+EPAD was set up to find the answers.